ajz003/invoicing/README.md

 # Invoicing App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This take-home project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a base.

 ## Installation